16 US and 13 Asian Companies Reached Unicorn Status in Q3

-NEW YORK, April 11, 2018 – The first quarter of 2018 saw an increase in funding to VC-backed companies based in the United States with a high number of mega-rounds contributing to the funding growth, according to the MoneyTree™ Report from PricewaterhouseCoopers LLP (PwC) and CB Insights.
+NEW YORK, October 9, 2018 – During the third quarter of 2018, VC-backed companies based in the United States saw a 17% increase in funding, bringing up the total dollar amount invested to $28B, according to the MoneyTree™ Report from PricewaterhouseCoopers LLP (PwC) and CB Insights.

 MoneyTree Report results are available online at www.pwcmoneytree.com.